 US-based IPVanish is an appealing VPN provider with a long list of features, including several that you won't often see elsewhere.

-Some VPNs give you more, but, the website explains, IPVanish is 'the world's only Top Tier VPN service provider'.
-The company owns and manages its own servers rather than renting other people's hardware, giving it far more control over how the network and servers are set up and run.
-This also demonstrates a level of resources and expertise which you won't often see with other VPNs.
+Some VPNs give you more, but as the company's website explains, IPVanish is 'the world's only Top Tier VPN service provider'.
+The firm owns and manages its servers rather than renting other people's hardware, giving it far more control over how the network and servers are set up and run.

 - Want to try IPVanish?
 Check out the website here (opens in new tab)